mParticle/docs/src/pages/integrations/amazon-redshift/data-warehouse/index.md

 ---

 <aside>
-Please note that as of 1/29/2020 we expanded the range of IP addresses used to forward customer data for Redshift.
-The expanded IP range is available <a href="https://api.mparticle.com/ip-ranges">here</a>.
+Please note that as of 1/29/2020 we expanded the range of <a href="https://api.mparticle.com/ip-ranges">IP addresses</a> used to forward customer data for Redshift.
 Please ensure that your whitelist is up-to-date.
-Alternatively, to avoid having to make manual updates, we provide an example <a href="#redshift-cluster-security-setup">AWS Lambda function</a> which can be used to automatically sync your whitelist with the IP addresses used by mParticle.
 </aside>

 mParticle's Data Warehouse integration with Amazon Redshift forwards all your incoming data to a Redshift cluster, allowing you to query the raw data directly.